 Skip advert

 Advertisement - Article continues below

-In 2022, a new BMW M4 CSL joined the range to celebrate the M division’s 50th anniversary.
-With carbon-fibre body panels, just the two seats and a 39bhp power increase, the M4 CSL is a serious performance car.
-You’ll be lucky to see one, with just 100 coming to the UK.
-Each one costs nearly £130,000.
+In 2022, the BMW M4 CSL joined the range to celebrate the M division’s 50th anniversary.
+With carbon-fibre body panels, just the two seats and 542bhp, the M4 CSL is a serious performance car.
 CSL stands for ‘Competition, Sport, Lightweight’ and has previously represented the pinnacle of BMW M3 models.
+You’ll be lucky to see one – just 100 were brought to the UK at a cost of £130,0000 each.

+Skip advert